 The scavenging coefficient is determined differently for gases and particles, based upon relationships described by Seinfeld and Pandis (1998).
-Two components are calculated for gases: (1) direct diffusive uptake of ambient gases into falling precipitation; and (2) accretion of cloud droplets that contain dissolved gases.
-Two components are also determined for particles:

-(1) impaction of ambient particles into falling precipitation with an efficiency that is dependent upon particle size; and (2) accretion of cloud droplets that contain particle mass.
+Two components are calculated for gases: (1) accretion of cloud droplets that contain dissolved gases, and (2) direct diffusive uptake of ambient gases into falling precipitation.
+Two components are also determined for particles: (1) accretion of cloud droplets that contain particle mass from the nucleation process, and (2) impaction of ambient particles into falling precipitation with an efficiency that is dependent upon particle and raindrop size.
 Each of these processes is described below.